Nutzzz/SpinnakerAdventure/README.md

 ### Atari ST container format

-For the GRAPHPDS/MUSICPDS files from the Atari ST versions of "Amazon" (2 files) and "Nine Princes" (1 file), the format is the same as the Apple II except the initial three bytes are not present.
+For the GRAPHPDS/MUSICPDS files from the Atari ST ports of "Amazon" (2 files) and "Nine Princes" (1 file), the format is the same as the Apple II except the initial three bytes are not present.
 The first byte is the number of file entries, then the file list starts at address 0x02; otherwise it appears to be the same.

 ### Macintosh container format

-For the pix*.pds, mus*.pds, and ctx*.pds files from the Macintosh version of "Amazon", "Dragonworld", and "Fahrenheit 451", the format differs from the above.
+For the pix*.pds (graphics), mus*.pds (sound), and ctx*.pds (strings and data) files from the Macintosh ports of "Amazon", "Dragonworld", and "Fahrenheit 451", the format differs from the above.
 The first two bytes are the starting address of the data section (little-endian).
 For some reason, this address is repeated at 0x2 and 0x3.
 Between `00` separators, there is a section between 0x05 and 0x08 that seems to always be `01 20 20 20`.
 I'm unclear what this represents.
 The filename entries for Mac begin at 0x0A.
 Unlike the Apple and Atari, the filenames have a max length of only 8, and `00` and/or `20` is used as filler where necessary.
 There is no separator before an ending 4 bytes; unlike the above this value is the file's length (rather than the address within the PDS file); it is little-endian rather than big; and for some reason similar to the address at the beginning, it is 2 bytes repeated twice.
 The first file is always a 1-byte file called dummy1 which I assume aids the SAS PDS parsing routine.

 ## Picture Format